What is Lakehouse Federation?

 A foreign catalog mirrors a database in an external data system so that you can query and manage access to data in that database using Databricks and Unity Catalog.
 To create a foreign catalog, you use a connection to the data source that has already been defined.

-To create a foreign catalog, can use Catalog Explorer or the CREATE FOREIGN CATALOG SQL command in a Databricks notebook or the SQL query editor.
+To create a foreign catalog, you can use Catalog Explorer or the CREATE FOREIGN CATALOG SQL command in a Databricks notebook or the SQL query editor.

 Note